+Update 2/27/20.
 Personal training is usually the top profit center in health clubs.
-Maintaining an efficient personal training staff is critical to not only the health clubs bottom line but also to its ability to expand its services to the public.
+Maintaining an efficient personal training staff is critical not only to the gym's bottom line but also to its ability to expand its services to the public.
 But, how does health club management know when its staff is burned out – or worse yet – not taking personal training seriously?
 As someone who has worked in a health club let’s review some of the top signs that a personal trainer is burned out.